tilde-lab/sql_visualization/README.md

 If you are not satisfied with the location of the blocks on the diagram, change their location by adding the argument *DIRECTION* = '2'.

-If you need to save image in specific folder, add an argument *PATH* with a path before it.
+If you need to save image in specific folder, add an argument *PATH* with a path.